sbslee/pypgx/README.rst

                            Compute read depth for target gene from BAM files. create-consolidated-vcf
                            Create a consolidated VCF file.
-       create-regions-bed  Create a BED file which contains all regions used by PyPGx.
+       create-input-vcf    Call SNVs/indels from BAM files for all target genes. create-regions-bed  Create a BED file which contains all regions used by PyPGx.
        estimate-phase-beagle